lucasloo/lucasloo.github.io/_posts/2020-04-06-effective-java-creating-and-destroying-objects.md

   Constructor constructor = new Constructor(A, B ...);
   ```

-- an alternatice is the JavaBeans patterns.
+- an alternative is the JavaBeans patterns.
 Using getter and setter will make it easy.
 But a JavaBean my be in an inconsistent sate partway through its construction.
 Precludes the possibility of making a class immutable and requires extra effort to ensure thread safety.

 - Builder Pattern